 It is possible, though unusual, to experience a bleeding episode during or after surgery.
-Should post-operative bleeding occur, it may require an emergency treatment to drain the accumulated blood or you may require a blood transfusion, though such occurrences are rare.
+Should postoperative bleeding occur, it may require emergency treatment to drain accumulated blood, or you may require a blood transfusion, though such occurrences are rare.
 The collection of blood that can occur under your skin following surgery is referred to as a hematoma.
-Increased activity too soon after surgery can lead to an increased chance of bleeding and additional surgery.
-It is important to follow post-operative instructions and to limit exercise and strenuous activities for the instructed time.
-Non-prescription "herbs" and dietary supplements can increase the risk of surgical bleeding.
-Hematomas can occur at any time, usually in the first three weeks following injury to the operative area.
+Increased activity too soon after surgery can lead to increased chance of bleeding and additional surgery.
+It is important to follow postoperative instructions and limit exercise and strenuous activity for the instructed time.
+Nonprescription "herbs" and dietary supplements can increase the risk of surgical bleeding.
+Hematoma can occur at any time, usually in the first three weeks following injury to the operative area.
 If blood transfusions are necessary to treat blood loss, there is the risk of blood-related infections such as hepatitis and HIV (AIDS).
 Your surgeon may provide medications after your surgery to prevent blood clots.
-Medications that are used to prevent blood clots in veins can produce bleeding and decreased blood platelets.
+Medications that are used to prevent blood clots in veins can result in bleeding and decreased blood platelets.